shrh18/Big-Data-News-Recommender/README.md

 ### Login to user account

-Login to user account and see the recommended news, interact with the recommended news and go to Kafka UI->InteractionTopic->Messages
+Login to the user account and see the recommended news, interact with the recommended news, and go to Kafka UI->InteractionTopic->Messages

-An ineraction message looks like
+An interaction message looks like

 ![alt text](resources/interactions-topic-message-fields.png)

-Run streamlit app manually to be able to visialize the news on it's source
+Run streamlit app manually to be able to visualize the news on its source

 ```bash
 streamlit run app.py